 A few months ago I wrote some tips when traveling with your kids in tow, and I received a bunch of questions about the specific type of gear we use.
 One of the biggest lessons we’ve learned while traveling with our boys is the gear you bring can make or break your trip.
 Carrying too much or ill preforming gear is sure to break your back (and your patience), and forgetting a key item can be an expensive mistake.
 We’ve been on both sides.
 We love to travel as a family and we really have our routine down.
 Here’s a list of our must-haves:

 3) Boba carrier.
 We absolutely LOVE our Boba brand carrier and can’t imagine traveling without it.
 This carrier is my top recommendation to new parents.
 I have tried many carriers and slings, and the Boba is by far the most comfortable, for you AND your baby.
 Your shoulders and your baby’s hips will thank you for keeping them out of a front-facing dangler.
 I used the Boba wrap when Graham was an infant, and moved him into the carrier when he was around 4 months old.
-At two years old, Graham now weighs 27 lbs and it’s still comfortable for me to carry him, but he mostly rides on my husband’s back.
+At two years old & weighing 27 lbs, it is still comfortable for me to carry him, but he mostly rides on my husband’s back.
 These teething pads are great accessory if you want to avoid milky mouth marks on the straps.

 4) Skip Hop diaper bag.
 I’m guilty of owning way too may diaper bags.
 When I was pregnant with my first son, I easily fell for the cute and hip designs and didn’t even think about functionality.
 Overall, the best, most efficient use of space, most comfortable, and easiest to carry is the Duo messenger style by Skip Hop.
 We’ve been schlepping this bag around for four years now and there isn’t any evidence of wear.
 I especially like that it can be carried messenger style, or you can use the clips and attach it to the back of your stroller.